 Medicare Part D Information

-9. Which Medicare Part D prescription drug coverage is provided under the State of Wisconsin Group Health Insurance Program?
+9. Which Medicare Part D prescription drug coverage is provided under the Wisconsin Public Employers (WPE) Group Health Insurance Program?

 Medicare related prescription drug coverage will be provided by Navitus Health Solutions (Navitus) through a self-funded, Medicare Part D Employer Group Waiver Plan (EGWP) called the Navitus MedicareRx (PDP) plan.
-This plan is underwritten by Dean Health Insurance Inc., a federally-qualified Medicare contracting prescription drug plan.
-This affects Medicare-eligible participants covered under an annuitant contract enrolled in the State of Wisconsin Group Health Insurance Program.
-As required by Uniform Benefits and IYC Medicare Plus, a supplemental wrap benefit is also included to mainly provide full coverage to State members when they reach the Medicare coverage gap, also known as the "donut hole."
-But the supplemental wrap benefit will also provide coverage at other times when the EGWP does not, such as during the Medicare Part D deductible and the initial coverage phases.
+This plan is underwritten by Dean Health Insurance Inc. a federally-qualified Medicare contracting prescription drug plan.
+This affects Medicare-eligible participants covered under an annuitant contract enrolled in the WPE Group Health Insurance Program.
+As required by Uniform Pharmacy Benefits and IYC Medicare Plus, a supplemental wrap benefit is also included to mainly provide full coverage to WPE members when Medicare Part D coverage does not during the Medicare Part D Deductible Phase or Coverage Gap Phase.

-Under the State group health insurance program, after you become eligible for Medicare Part D the following will happen:
+Under the WPE Group Health Insurance Program, after you become eligible for Medicare Part D, the following will happen:

-- You will also be automatically enrolled for supplemental wrap coverage to ensure your prescription drugs are covered when you reach the Medicare Part D coverage gap, commonly referred to as the "donut hole."
-Your group health insurance premium already includes the cost of this supplemental wrap coverage.
+- You will also be automatically enrolled for supplemental wrap coverage to ensure your prescription drugs are covered when you reach the Medicare Part D Deductible Phase or Coverage Gap Phase.
+Your health insurance premium already includes the cost of this supplemental wrap coverage.

 11. Will my medications be covered at the same level under Medicare as they were when I was an active employee?

-Retirees only: Some medications that are covered at a different level or require prior authorization under the Medicare Part D coverage did not have these requirements under ETF's Commercial Pharmacy Benefit.
-Please check the IYC Medicare Plan Formulary at https://etf.benefits.navitus.com/ to see if there are changes in coverage to your current medications.
+Some medications that are covered at a different level or require prior authorization under the Medicare Part D coverage did not have these requirements under ETF's Commercial Pharmacy Benefit.
+Please check the IYC Medicare Plan Formulary at etf.benefits.navitus.com to see if there are changes in coverage to your current medications.

 12. Will my health insurance premium go down if I enroll in a different Medicare Part D prescription drug plan?

-Retirees only: No. Your health insurance premium includes both medical and prescription drug coverage.
-If you choose to enroll in a different Medicare Part D plan, you will be dropped from the Navitus MedicareRx (PDP) plan and you will have to pay an additional premium to the other plan you enroll in.
-However, you will still have secondary coverage with the supplemental wrap benefits under the State of Wisconsin Group Health Insurance Program.
-There is no partial refund of the State of Wisconsin Group Health Insurance Program premium if you choose to enroll in a different PDP.
+No. Your health insurance premium includes both medical and prescription drug coverage.
+If you choose to or are required to enroll in a different Medicare Part D plan, you will be dropped from the Navitus MedicareRx (PDP) plan and you will have to pay an additional premium to the other plan you enroll in.
+However, you will still have secondary coverage with the supplemental wrap benefits under the WPE group health insurance program.
+There is no partial refund of the WPE group health insurance premium if you choose to enroll in a different PDP.
 Navitus will coordinate coverage with Medicare and pay secondary claims after Medicare processes your prescription claims from the other Medicare Part D plan, minus the applicable copayments and coinsurance that are your responsibility.
-If you enroll in another Medicare Part D plan, and you intend to stay in that program, notify ETF immediately.
-If ETF enrolls you in Navitus MedicareRx, you may be automatically disenrolled from your other plan by the Centers for Medicare and Medicaid Services (CMS).
+If you enroll in another Medicare Part D plan and you intend to stay in that program, notify ETF immediately.
+If ETF enrolls you in Navitus MedicareRx, you will be automatically disenrolled from your other plan by the Centers for Medicare and Medicaid Services (CMS).